compomics/pladipus/README.md

 ## Download

 Pladipus can be installed in a variety of ways.
 We strongly recommend using the [installer](http://genesis.ugent.be/pladipus/download/Pladipus-installer-0.4.0.jar).
-In case your machine does not provide a graphical user interface and can thus not display the installer, we also provide OS-specific packages for [Linux](http://genesis.ugent.be/pladipus/download/pladipus-linux.zip) and [Windows](http://genesis.ugent.be/pladipus/download/pladipus-windows.zip).
+In case your machine does not provide a graphical user interface and can thus not display the installer, we also provide an OS-independent preconfigured installer [here](http://genesis.ugent.be/pladipus/download/pladipus.zip).
+Unzip it in your user home folder and you're ready to go!.

 [ ![Image](https://raw.githubusercontent.com/wiki/compomics/pladipus/Download_Installer_Button.png)](http://genesis.ugent.be/pladipus/download/Pladipus-installer-0.4.0.jar)